Junyi-L/hhh4ZI/README.md

 ```

 in the installed package.
-To run the *whole* script (which takes around 90 minutes), you could use:
+To run the *whole* script (which takes around 1 hour), you could use:

 ```R
 library("hhh4ZI")